jprisab/labdoo_labtix/README.md

 allowing to perform a complete end-to-end sanitazion of the laptop in an unattended way including the additional installaiton of KIWIX resources to enrich the images from the FTP

+If invoked with the flag "-u" it automates the 2-step restore process in order to have the system running in UEFI systems

 ### **autodeploy.sh** :

 This is the main script that starts the whole process